-We carry out a number of capital expenditure projects, which, if delivered late, over budget or without achieving the projected quality improvements, capacity increases or cost reductions, could materially adversely affect our results of operations, competitiveness and financial position.
+In executing our strategy, we carry out several capital expenditure projects, which, if delivered late, over budget or without achieving the projected quality improvements, capacity increases or cost reductions, could materially adversely affect our results of operations, competitiveness and financial position.

-In executing our strategy, we carry out a number of capital expenditure projects.
-During fiscal 2021, capital expenditure amounted to US\$374 million.
-There is a risk that capital expenditure projects may not be completed on time, may not deliver the expected quality improvements, capacity increases or cost reductions or may exceed the allocated capital budget.
+During fiscal 2023, capital expenditure amounted to US\$382 million.
+There is a risk that capital expenditure projects may not be completed on time; may not deliver the expected quality improvements, capacity increases or cost reductions or may exceed the allocated capital budget.
 Such effects may result from factors such as supplier performance and skill levels, ineffective project management and controls or delays in achieving customer acceptance.
 Any such delays, cost overruns or failures to deliver expected performance could impact our projects' financial return metrics, hamper our normal operations, delay our products' path to market, cause us to lose market share or may adversely affect our results of operations, competitiveness and financial position.